 Auto Range Modes

-Performing Cable Compensation
+Perform Cable Compensation

-Typically, you connect the digital multimeter (DMM) to a device under test with switches, fixtures, or cables.
-These switches and fixtures can introduce undesired errors into the measurement.
-Open and short cable compensation minimizes these measurement errors when taking capacitance or inductance measurements.
+When you connect a DMM to a DUT with switches, fixtures, or cables, these instruments might introduce errors into the measurement.
+Open and short cable compensation minimizes these measurement errors when you take capacitance or inductance measurements.

-Compensation consists of measuring the error and applying the measured error to the actual measurement to correct and minimize the errors introduced by the test system.
-The compensation values must be renewed before taking a measurement at a specified function and range.
-Any change in range or function defaults the compensation type to none, and you must perform compensation again for accurate measurements.
+This process allows you to correct and minimize the errors introduced by the test system.
+You must renew the compensation values before you take a measurement at a specified function and a specified range.
+If the range or function changes, the compensation type defaults none.
+Then, you must perform compensation again for accurate measurements.

 2. Configure the DMM for capacitance or inductance at the desired range.